Media coverage of climate change: United Kingdom

-The Sunday Telegraph specifically has a history of producing anti-climate change articles and news.
-The media publication did a major publication of Christopher Monckton, who is well known for his denial of climate change.
+The Sunday Telegraph has a history of producing anti-climate change articles and news.
+The newspaper featured a major publication of Christopher Monckton, who is well known for his denial of climate change.
 This stance is reflected in one of their articles:

 "When this global warming madness passes, future generations will remove this derelict solar and wind infrastructure and return to the only reliable and economical electricity options—coal, gas, hydro and nuclear."
 (The Sunday Telegraph, London, 2010, 'Officials & climate').

-George Monbiot, a weekly column writer for The Guardian, says specifically in Britain that there is a prevalent discourse of unity and collaboration when it comes to environmental concerns in media outlets such as The Guardian, The Times, the Sun and the Independent.
-He also claims to have read "utter nonsense" in The Daily Mail or The Sunday Telegraph.
+George Monbiot, a weekly column writer for The Guardian, says specifically in Britain that there is a prevalent discourse of unity and collaboration when it comes to environmental concerns in media outlets such as The Guardian, The Times, The Sun and The Independent.
+He also claims to have read "utter nonsense" in the Daily Mail or The Sunday Telegraph.

 A specific case of the community's reaction to climate change can be seen in the YouthStrike4Climate movement, specifically UK Youth Climate Coalition (UKYCC) and the UK Student Climate Network (UKSCN).
 According to Bart Cammaerts, there has been an overall positive media representation of the climate movement from United Kingdom media outlets.
 It is significant that 60% of the Daily Mails articles written about the climate movement were in a negative tone, while the BBC had over 70% written in a positive tone.
 There are a range of media outlets covering climate change, and they all have different opinions on this movement.

 While there are diverse perspectives represented in print media, right-wing newspapers reach far more readers.
-For example, the right-leaning Daily Mail and The Sun each circulated more than 1 million copies in 2019, while the left-wing equivalents, Daily Mirror and The Guardian only circulated 600,000 copies.
+For example, as of 2019, the right-leaning Daily Mail and The Sun each circulated more than 1 million copies in 2019, while the left-wing equivalents, Daily Mirror and The Guardian only circulated 600,000 copies.
 Over time, these right-wing newspapers have published fewer editorials opposing climate action.
 In 2011, the proportion of these editorials was 5:1 against climate change.
 In 2021, this ratio had dropped to 1:9.
 Additionally, articles critical of climate action have shifted away from outright denial of climate change.
 Instead, these editorials highlight the costs associated with climate action, as well as blame other countries for climate change.